 Shiitake is a variety of edible mushrooms native to East Asia.
-These mushrooms are rich in flavor and have a distinctive taste.
+These mushrooms are rich in flavor, with a distinctive taste and many culinary uses.
 People in China first started cultivating shiitake mushrooms about 1,000 to 1,200 years ago.
 Shiitake mushrooms have many health benefits.
 They are rich in natural copper, a mineral that supports healthy blood vessels, bones, and immune health.
 They also have anti-inflammatory properties, and the protein they contain comprises all 18 amino acids.
 This article provides information about the nutritional facts, health benefits, and potential risks of shiitake mushrooms.

 In This Article